 It’ll be a little difficult to visualize the video production process just by reading this section but I hope that I can explain enough to get you situated and primed to give video marketing a go for your business.

 The majority of your video editing process will be the following:

-- Import the raw video into your preferred video editor
+- Import the raw video (or stock video footage) into your preferred video editor

 - Use the cut/splice tool to cut out pauses (intro, outro)